 PERMISSIVE mode it is possible to inspect the rows that could not be parsed correctly.
 To do that, you can add

 _corrupt_record column to the schema.

 The behavior of the CSV parser depends on the set of columns that are read.
-If the user-specified schema is incorrect, the results might differ considerably depending on the subset of columns that is accessed.
-The notebook below presents the most common pitfalls.
+If the specified schema is incorrect, the results might differ considerably depending on the subset of columns that is accessed.
+The following notebook presents the most common pitfalls.